Lottery Tuition Assistance

 diploma, or degree program; must be registered for at least six (6) credit hours; and must be legal residents of the state of South Carolina.

-The maximum award for the spring and summer 2017 terms is $1,140 for eligible full-time students and $95 per credit hour for eligible part-time students per semester.
+The maximum award for the 2017-2018 academic year is $1,140 for eligible full-time students and $95 per credit hour for eligible part-time students per semester.
 If you have not already submitted the Free Application for Federal Student Aid (FAFSA), you will need to do so before the college's Financial Aid Office can determine your eligibility for lottery-funded tuition assistance.
 Lottery Tuition Assistance award amounts are subject to change each term based on the number of eligible recipients and available funding.
 The amount students can use toward tuition and fee charges is based on the amount of tuition charges remaining on the account after grants, scholarships or waivers have been transmitted to their account.
 For example, if a student receives $400 in federal grants and $200 in need-based grants, $600 will be applied against the student's tuition before lottery-funded tuition assistance will be applied.

 If a student receives the LIFE Scholarship or a tuition waiver, he or she will not receive the Lottery Tuition Assistance award.
 Lottery Tuition Assistance cannot be used for books or supplies or be disbursed to the student by check.